melezhik/outthentic-dsl/README.md

 ## Range expressions caveats

-### Range expressions don't verify continuous list:
+### Range expressions can't verify continuous lists.

+That means range expression only verifies that there are _some set_ of lines inside some range.
+It is not necessary should be continuous.

 Example.